zammad/zammad-documentation/admin-console.rst

 Zammad uses Ruby on Rails so you can make use of the rails console: http://guides.rubyonrails.org/command_line.html

-To open the rails console on the shell you have enter the following commands.
+To open the rails console on the shell you have to enter the following commands.

 Start Zammad's Rails console
 ============================